 Proof of monetary loss

-If you find problems that need immediate attention, like the basement flooding after a torrential downpour, you could save your receipts for any work needing to be done (the cost to drain the basement, waterproof it, and the labor, for example) as a result.
+If you find problems that need immediate attention, like the basement flooding after a torrential downpour, you should save your receipts for any work needing to be done (the cost to drain the basement, waterproof it, and the labor, for example) as a result.

 4. Find legal representation

 If you don’t already have legal representation and you want to look at your options for compensation, you will want to find a real estate attorney in your state.
-An attorney will reach out to the parties responsible for not disclosing problems with your new home to settle things out of court.
+An attorney will reach out to the parties responsible for not disclosing problems with your new home to try to settle things out of court.

 They can issue a letter of demand citing the defect and asking for reimbursement.
 The attorney might even ask the responsible party if they’d be interested in working out the problem through mediation.
 Of course, you can always take your case to court if the other options fail to work.